DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 You can work part time, but your salary must meet the threshold for a skilled worker visa.
 There are 2 requirements:

-* your part-time salary must be at least £23,200
+* your part-time salary must be at least $salaries_skilledworkervisateacherminparttime$
 * the full-time equivalent of your salary must meet the minimum set for your region and status (for qualified and unqualified teachers)

 Schools have some flexibility in how they set salaries.
 You may be able to negotiate a different rate of pay if the salary on offer does not meet the skilled worker visa requirements.